The Snickleway Inn

-The Snickleway Inn is a Grade II* listed pub, in the city centre of York, in England.
+The Snickleway Inn is a Grade II* listed pub in the city centre of York, England.

 The pub lies on Goodramgate, next to the Wealden Hall.
 The oldest part is the front section of the building, constructed about 1500, at the same time as the neighbouring hall.
-It is three storeys tall and four bays wide.
-In the 17th century, a wing was added, and in the mid-19th century, this was altered, while the building was refronted.
+It has three storeys and is four bays wide.
+In the 17th century a wing was added, and in the mid-19th century this was altered, while the building was refronted.
 To the rear, there is an outbuilding, which was constructed in about 1600, and has been extensively rebuilt in several phases.
 The whole building is timber-framed throughout, with some brick infill, while the front is plastered over.